Top 10 API Security Vulnerabilities According to OWASP

 Solutions: A general takeaway here is not to rely on default configurations.
 Check with your management or gateway provider and ensure they cater to your specific application requirements.
 Do not insert sensitive information in error messages.
 Also, use Pairwise Pseudonyms in tokens to not leak identity data outside the system.
 This way, no client can collude with another client to figure out who a user is.

-9. Improper Assets Management
+9. Improper Inventory Management

 It is important to keep versions and documentation up-to-date; not only for the sake of developer experience but for your security as well.